bring-shrubbery/next-graphql-let-plugin/README.md

 # Next.js + graphql-let plugin

 This Next.js plugin makes it easy to setup [graphql-let](https://github.com/piglovesyou/graphql-let) in your Next.js project.
+The main purpose of this plugin is to eliminate configuration and re-generation friction that you might experience with pure `graphql-let` setup.
+Mainly this plugin make `next.config.js` cleaner and re-generates the types and query hooks on every `yarn dev` or `yarn build` run.

 ## Getting started

 Although Next.js plugins usually don't require a lot of setup to get started, this one required couple of steps to be completed before it will work:

-### 1. Install dependencies.
+### 1. Install dependencies

 Note that some of these dependencies are here to support `@apollo/client` integration specifically.

 With yarn: